Understanding SOAP Notes for SLPs and Speech Therapy

 Even if you don’t accept insurance, your clinical documentation must still be defensible.
 If your private practice offers superbills to your private pay clients, some of those payers may ask you for additional documentation before they reimburse the client.
 Most importantly, SLPs must document medical necessity and skilled intervention.
 We must answer the question, why did this client benefit from seeing a speech-language pathologist?

 In addition to medical necessity and skilled intervention, it’s also important to check the requirements and regulations of the payer with whom you’re working.
 For example, some payers like Medicaid and Medicare will require the total treatment time listed on the note.
-Other commercial payers may request additional information related to your treatment sessions on the note, such as the client’s diagnosis, the CPT code billed, or the place of service the session was held.
+Other commercial payers may request additional information related to your treatment sessions on the note, such as the client’s diagnosis, the speech therapy CPT code billed, or the place of service the session was held.

 Finally, record keeping, which includes session documentation, is part of ASHA’s Code of Ethics.
 Principle 1, Rule M states “Individuals shall adequately maintain and appropriately secure records of professional services rendered, research and scholarly activities conducted, and products dispensed, and they shall allow access to these records only when authorized or when required by law” (ASHA, 2010r).
 In addition, your state may have additional requirements, laws, or regulations that determine what needs to be included in your notes to protect your business.